cybernetic-m/LIDARino_robot/README.md

  ```
 2. Install rosserial on the Arduino IDE and on on ROS

-3. open the firmware folder with Arduino IDE and upload it to your Arduino
+3. Launch the Arduino IDE and open the firmware.ino

+3.5 Upload the firmware to your Arduino

 4. Install the lidar ros package from the repo and follow the instructions in the doc folder of the repo
  ```sh